DISCLAIMER: You’re Going To Need A Theraband.

 Your rotator cuff is a group of muscles and tendons that allow your shoulder to move around.
 When you sit down to consider it, you will realize that your shoulder is one of the most complex joints in the body (second only to your hips, but maybe not even then).
 Rotator cuff tendons provide the support and stability needed for your shoulder to operate.

 However, nobody is going to come up to you on the beach and say “nice rotator cuff muscles!”
 For that reason (along with a lot of other body parts), rotator cuff muscles are often neglected.
 On top of that, they are often the victim of terrible posture caused by excessive slouching.
 But, following the posture tips I gave above, you will be good to go on that particular front!

-There are two phases involved for the shoulder protocol.
+After self diagnosing shoulder pain, there are two phases involved for the shoulder protocol.
 The first phase is what you do every single time you touch weights, whether that be for your upper body or lower body.
 Simply grab each end of the Theraband with each hand.
 Here are the following drills you should go through:

 - Pull-apart: simply pull each end of the Theraband while focusing on getting your rear deltoids to engage.

 - Pull-down: now put both hands overhead and pull the Theraband apart while allowing it to travel behind your head and down your body.